rubayahasansinthiya-lab/Network-Security/packet-sniffing/packet-sniffer-python-tutorial.md

 # How to Make a Packet Sniffer in Python

-This guide explains, in simple English, how to start building a **packet sniffer** (also called a **network sniffer**) using Python.
+This guide explains, how to start building a **packet sniffer** (also called a **network sniffer**) using Python.
 A packet sniffer is a tool that looks at the data moving across a network.

 ---